 Moderate beneficial effect.
 The action would facilitate a group's beliefs and practices.
+For purposes of Section 106, the determination of effect on ethnographic resources would be no adverse effect.

 Major adverse effect.
 The effect of the action would alter resource conditions.
 Traditional access, site preservation, or the relationship between the resource and the affiliated group's body of beliefs and practices would be blocked or greatly affected, to the extent that the survival of a group's beliefs and/or practices would be jeopardized.
+For purposes of Section 106, the determination of effect on ethnographic resources would be an adverse effect.

 Major beneficial effect.
 The action would encourage a group's beliefs or practices.
+For purposes of Section 106, the determination of effect on ethnographic resources would be no adverse effect.